 The Pac-12’s revenue issues aren’t a secret.
 The Pac-12 Network has languished, struggling to reach a distribution deal with DirecTV and other carriers.

 This November, a four-part series from The Oregonian revealed more on the financial issues the conference is facing, while the league placed a copyright claim when Oregonian reporter John Canzano published a self-congratulatory video from commissioner Larry Scott that revealed his own contract extension, making them look even worse in the process.

 Scott makes $4.8 million a year, which puts him at the top of his particular category, despite the myriad issues the Pac-12 is facing.
 His latest attempt to justify that salary and properly monetize the Pac-12 in an era when seemingly every major conference is printing money: selling off 10% of the league.
 According to Canzano, that’s what Scott is trying to pitch to the member universities, in a plan that would essentially create an umbrella company under which all of the league’s revenue generation would live.

 The “Pac-12 NewCo” plan was introduced to the conference presidents and chancellors at their mid-November meeting and was subsequently discussed in a conference call in December, per sources.
-Private investors would own 10 percent equity in the newly formed entity in exchange for a $500 million investment.
+Private investors who knows the best crypto staking platforms would own 10 percent equity in the newly formed entity in exchange for a $500 million investment.

 A six-page document obtained by The Oregonian/OregonLive outlines the plan presented by conference commissioner Larry Scott to his bosses during the November meeting of the “Pac-12 CEO Group.”